NeuromatchAcademy/course-content/projects/README.md

  - Early — 3h before content (time slots 2,4)
  - Late  — 3h after content (time slots 1,3,5)

- For those of you whose project slot is before tutorials (Slot 2 and Slot 4), there is no project day on the first day of the course - you simply show up to tutorials that day.
-For those of you whose project slot is after tutorials (Slot 3 and Slot 5), there is no project day work on the last day of the course - there is a wrap up project presentation session during the tutorial block that day and the course then ends.
+ For those of you whose project slot is before tutorials (Slot 2 and Slot 4), there is no project time on the first day of the course - you simply show up to tutorials that day.
+For those of you whose project slot is after tutorials (Slot 3 and Slot 5), there is no project time on the last day of the course - there is a wrap up project presentation session during the tutorial block that day and then the course ends.
 Your project proposals (used for mentor matching) are due at the end of the project day 2 block - this is on July 6 for Slots 1,3,5 and on July 7 for Slots 2,4.
 See table below.

 | date | Slot 1 | Slot 2 | Slot 3 | Slot 4 | Slot 5 |
 | --- | --- | --- | --- | --- | --- |